What Is Agile Marketing (Scaled Agile Marketing Part 2.5)

 Dealing with uncertainty around WHAT marketing experience to deliver

-In the diagram above, called the Stacey Matrix (see a description by Sam Laing back in 2013 or on my personal blog), WHAT relates to questions around what our customer journey experience should look like. well understood and agreed means that we have very high certainty around what experience would drive our customers through their journey in the fastest most streamlined way. vague or not understood means we might think we know but we’re not sure, or even worse we’re oblivious to our gap of knowledge.
+In the diagram above, called the Stacey Matrix, WHAT relates to questions about our customer journey experience.
+Well understood and agreed upon means that we have very high certainty about what experience would drive our customers through their journey in the fastest and most streamlined way. vague or not understood means we might think we know but we’re not sure, or even worse we’re oblivious to our gap of knowledge.
 In the age of the “Digital” experience, the explosion of channels, as well as the pace industries are being disrupted and forced to change, figuring out what constitutes an effective experience is becoming harder and harder challenge.

 Dealing with uncertainty around HOW to deliver the marketing experience